Sanchiz1/Controversl/README.md

     }
     ```

-    Option 2: Add to User Secrets
+    Option 2: Add to User Secrets (for windows)

     If you prefer not to store the API key in the source code, use .NET's user secrets feature: